Sep 2020 Update

 One thing that sets PUTIEN apart from a lot of other Chinese restaurants is the meticulous sourcing of produce and ingredients direct from the Putian region in China.
 Regular patrons of the restaurant would wait in anticipation of seasonal ingredients such as DUOTOU clams and Oysters which are specially sourced from the region.
 The uniqueness, quality and precise execution of seasonal ingredients is one of reasons they are a Michelin Star restaurant.

 I first wrote about PUTIEN in 2006 when they were still a lone restaurant selling dishes from the hometown of its founder, Mr Fong Chi Chung.
-That humble eatery has since expanded into an International restaurant empire with 65 outlets across the Asia Pacific region!
+That humble eatery has since expanded into an International restaurant empire with 70 outlets across the Asia Pacific region!
+Their commitment to sourcing regional ingredients and commitment to quality has won them a Michelin star since 2016.

 This year, PUTIEN is introducing another seasonal ingredient — live eels — which are at their prime between August and October as they fatten up to prepare for the spawning season.
 Most of us would be familiar with unagi in Japanese cuisine and probably that is the only time we encounter this particular fish.
 It is quite interesting to see that the Chinese also have a tradition of eating eels!